osmandapp/docs/content/osmand/plugins/nautical-charts.md

 ## What is the data source?

+Nautical charts of OsmAnd are based on the data from [OpenSeaMap](http://www.openseamap.org/).
+It cannot replace the official nautical charts.
+However, it is versatile.
+Being compiled from data prepared by amateur cartographers as well as organizations, OpenSeaMap goes beyond the costline and provides details on the inland waterways, wildwater, infrastructure of ports, restricted areas, facilities, etc.

-Nautical charts of OsmAnd are based on the data from  [OpenSeaMap](http://www.openseamap.org/) project.
-The idea of the project is to build a detailed map by people who actually use it.
-Every user of the map can contribute by adding changes to it and thus, making it more detailed and more accurate.
+As a project, OpenSeaMap was built on the idea of creating a detailed map by people who actually use it.
+Every user of the map can contribute to it by adding information they view being important and useful to them, thus, making the map more detailed and accurate, ideal for orientation or route planning.